filberthamijoyo/CinematicAI/README.md

-# CinematicAI: Intelligent Movie Recommendation Assistant
+# CinematicAI: A Retrieval-Augmented Generation System for Personalized Film Recommendations and Intelligent Media Queries

 An advanced conversational AI system for personalized film and TV show interactions that harnesses the power of Retrieval-Augmented Generation (RAG) to provide detailed, contextually rich responses.